paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 - **Integration with Application Insights**: The Profiler is fully integrated with Application Insights, so you can correlate performance data with other telemetry data collected by Application Insights.
 This can give you a more complete picture of your application's performance.
 - **Triggered Profiling**: You can configure the Profiler to automatically start collecting data when certain conditions are met, such as a specific performance threshold being exceeded.
 This can help you catch intermittent performance issues that might be hard to reproduce.

-If you want more information about the profiler, please this [guide](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler-overview)
+If you want more information about the profiler, please follow this [guide](https://learn.microsoft.com/en-us/azure/azure-monitor/profiler/profiler-overview)